oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/domain-on-pv/domain-creation-images.md

 If specifying multiple images with model files in their respective `sourceModelHome` directories, then model files are merged.
 The operator will merge the model files from multiple images in the same order in which images appear under `model.auxiliaryImages` or `domain.domainCreationImages`.
-Files from later images in the merge overwrite same-named files from earlier images.
+Files from later images take precedence over files from earlier images.

 When specifying multiple images, ensure that only one of the images supplies a WDT installation location using `sourceWDTInstallHome`.